 This list, ranked loosely by popularity, answers the questions, "Which celebrities have died from stroke?" and "Which famous people died due to stroke?"

 These notable stroke deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has stroke as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Birthplace: Fort Worth, Texas, USA
+- Birthplace: Fort Worth, Texas, United States of America

-Age: Died at 82 (1904-1986)
+- Age: Dec. at 82 (1904-1986)

-Birthplace: Horfield, United Kingdom
+- Birthplace: Horfield, United Kingdom

-Age: Died at 91 (1874-1965)
+- Age: Dec. at 90 (1874-1965)

-Birthplace: Blenheim Palace, United Kingdom
+- Birthplace: Blenheim Palace, United Kingdom